mdavidson9/docs.balsamiq.com/content/cloud/tos.md

 ### English, Not Legalese

-Most Terms of Service and Privacy Policy documents are unreadable.
+Most Terms of Use and Privacy Policy documents are unreadable.
 They are written by lawyers and for lawyers, and in our opinion are not very effective.

 Because **we believe in establishing long-term relationships with our customers**, we decided to use plain English instead as much as possible, to make our terms as clear as possible.